brunini/rmsap/README.md

 want play something you should consider install mplayer or cvlc.

-This software don't read ID3 Tags, don't use any type of standard database, and don't play anything using librarys like pygst, because as you can see, that is not the objective of the application at all.
+This software don't read ID3 Tags, don't use any type of standard database, and don't play anything using libraries like pygst, because as you can see, that is not the objective of the application at all.

+To Install you can link or copy to your path.

 # Usage
-rmsap [command] [search patterns]
+rmsap.py [command] [search patterns]

-rmsap play [search patterns]                         - Search media and play.
+rmsap.py play [search patterns]                         - Search media and play.

-rmsap search [search patterns]                       - Search media and print paths.
+rmsap.py search [search patterns]                       - Search media and print paths.

-rmsap build-list [FULL_PATH_OF_YOUR_MEDIA_FOLDER]    - Build your media list.
+rmsap.py build-list [FULL_PATH_OF_YOUR_MEDIA_FOLDER]    - Build your media list.

 You can concatenate how many search patterns you need, using just spaces